oestrich/ex_venture/docs/admin/events.md

   "action": {
     "type": "emote",
     "message": "moves about the store",
-    "chance": 50
+    "chance": 50,
+    "wait": 15
   }
 }
 ```

-The emote action takes a `message` that the NPC will emote into the room. `chance` is the percent chance that the NPC will do this action on each tick.
+The emote action takes a `message` that the NPC will emote into the room. `chance` is the percent chance that the NPC will do this action on each tick. `wait` is optional and will enforce a delay of `wait` seconds since the last emote.
+Multiple emote ticks update the same timestamp of when an emote occured.

 ### say